rtm0/vm-util/pt-index/docs/README.md

 Only new deployments, however, will be able to benefit from this change from the start.
-The existing deployments will start seeing benefits only after the legacy index becomes outside the retention period and deleted.
+The existing deployments will start seeing benefits only after the legacy index becomes outside the retention period and gets deleted.

 There is no way to opt out of this feature but neither any upgrade preparations are required from the end users. `Just upgrading the version` should work since